 We run a lecture series during the year that is endorsed by the Royal Geographical Society.
 Speakers range from academics presenting cutting-edge research, to industry professionals exploring applied research topics.

-You will be assessed using a range of approaches depending on your module choice and year of study which could include laboratory and field reports of your own work, essays, oral presentations, course work, field notebooks and examinations.
+You will be assessed using a range of approaches depending on your module choice and year of study which could include: essays, examinations, laboratory reports, group project work, oral and poster presentations.
+Other assessment methods may include reflective report writing, community-based strategy development, consultancy-style reports, and multimedia project work.

-The MGeog Geography course has been accredited by the Royal Geographical Society (with IBG) – the UK’s learned society and professional body for geography and geographers.
+The MGeog Geography degree has been accredited by the Royal Geographical Society (with IBG), the UK’s learned society and professional body for geography and geographers.
+Accredited degree programmes contain a solid academic foundation in geographical knowledge and skills and prepare graduates to address the needs of the world beyond higher education.

 Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.